Antonoir1/Quantification_of_cell_proliferation/README.md

 ### Step 3: Launch the processing of the images

-Click on the 'Process Data' button to process your images (Shortcut: CTRL+P).
+Click on the 'Process Data' button to process your images.

 ### Step 4: Observe the results